Nanji-Freddy/datalakes_creation_on_premise/README.md

 STARROCKS_FE_PORT=<starrocks-port>
 ```

-These variables are defined in `docker-compose.yml` and can be adjusted as needed.
+These are defined in `docker-compose.yml` and can be modified as required.

 ---

 ## **Makefile Commands**

-The `Makefile` simplifies common tasks.
-Available commands:

 - **Build the Docker image**:
   ```bash
   make build